wpessers/chirosite-generator/README.md

 #### Auth flow

 I have one table to keep track of users' personal information.
-When a new user gets invited, their email address and a random uuid are inserted into this table.
-I do this with a trigger on the auth.users table that calls a function to handle the insert:
+When a new user accepts their invite, their email address and a random uuid are inserted into this table.
+I do this with a trigger on the auth.users table that calls a function to handle the insert.
+Some users already exist in the system due to a previous bulk import, when these users accept their invite the id will be set for them as well.

 **DB Trigger:**